sfeir-open-source/sfeir-school-rxjs/README.md

   * one with source file to complete
   * a second directory suffixed with `-solution` which contains source file with solutions.

-> Note: You may open steps folder with your editor (expecially VSCode)
+> Note: You may open steps folder with your editor (especially VSCode)

 ### Start a lab